Assassination of Henri Lambert: Assassination plot against Henri Lambert

 They persuaded me to come to a secluded house where they could talk more freely.
 I was then in the company of Samantar Sheroua, and I said to him: 'Accompany me and position yourself behind the mat partition of the house so that you can bear witness to the conversation that is about to take place between Sharmarke's envoys and me.'

 These two emissaries began their work of corruption, alternately dazzling me with promises and threats.
 My conscience long debated the crime I was being asked to commit.
 Finally, overcome by the fear of death, which they also threatened me with, and tempted, I must admit, by the sight of a few Talaris [thalers], and by the promise that no legal action would ever be taken against me, I consented to kill Lambert; I only required that I be given a written assurance that I would never be held responsible or prosecuted for the crime.
 This letter had to provide me with the Pasha's consent and the cooperation of my crew.

 The document I requested was drafted by Awadh and bore Sharmarke's seal, which Aly Bar had taken with him.
-With this authentic act, Sharmarke had succeeded in binding me to his cause, while my crew awaited only the moment to act."Abdillahi later told his cousin Darrana that he obeyed because Mohamed Hassan Robly threatened to ban him from all ports if he refused⁵⁶.
-Meanwhile, Awadh Bel Fakil received other letters from the Pasha and gave one to Aly Bar Omar Tour, saying, "Your response has arrived⁵⁷."
+With this authentic act, Sharmarke had succeeded in binding me to his cause, while my crew awaited only the moment to act."Abdillahi later told his cousin Darrana that he obeyed because Mohamed Hassan Robly threatened to ban him from all ports if he refused.
+Meanwhile, Awadh Bel Fakil received other letters from the Pasha and gave one to Aly Bar Omar Tour, saying, "Your response has arrived."
 Aly delivered the letter to Sharmarke in Zeila on June 2, where it was read aloud.
 It stated:"The matter is settled with the Pasha, and Abdillahi will get whatever he requests."Ali Bar Omar Tour, present at the drafting of the letter, revealed it included the Pasha's agreement and assurance of impunity for the perpetrators.
 In Hodeida, rumors spread that Lambert sought to grant Zeila's governance to Aboubeker, undermining Sharmarke.
 Lambert's success was confirmed when he returned with the Pasha's sword as a gift.
 Three days later, Samantar Sherwah witnessed the Nasseri's departure and failed to persuade Abdillahi to delay, as Abdillahi refused to wait.
 Awadh Bel Fakil explained the delay to the Nacouda, advising him to await further response from the Pasha.
 The letters for Sharmarke arrived three days after Lambert's departure, and the boat set sail, likely on May 31.
 When the Nacouda reached Zeila on June 2 or 3, he was surprised not to find the Nasseri and delivered the Pasha's letters to Sharmarke.
 Lambert later went aboard on the dhow Nasseri, where from Mocha on the afternoon of Friday, June 3, 1859, departed towards Tadjoura.